RoelKroes/TBTracker/README.md

  *  1 x SX1278 LoRa chip (or compatible LoRa chip.
 Basically it will work with all sx127x series chips)
  *  1 x BN220 GPS (9600 Baud) or any UBlox or compatible GPS device like a NEO6 or NEO8

+ Connect the T-Deer as an Arduino Mini to the Arduino IDE.
  Many parameters are user adjustable.

  Have fun,